Climate Change - Frequently Asked Questions

 Why is climate change a public health concern?

-Historically, climate change has been primarily considered an environmental concern; however it is clear that it is developing into a human health issue as well.
-The most noticeable and publicized form of climate change is an increase in temperature; however there are a wide variety of ways that climate change can negatively impact human health.
-The topics most relevant to local health departments in Massachusetts are: heat stress and exacerbations of heat related illness, decreases in indoor and ambient air quality, decrease in water quality and sanitation, harm to agriculture and food systems, increased risk for vector-borne illnesses (Lyme disease, Eastern Equine Encephilitis, West Nile Virus, etc.), and increased vulnerability of populations already at risk (the elderly, children, people with disabilities and/or isolated, etc.).
+Historically, climate change has been primarily considered an environmental concern; however it is clear that it is a human health issue as well.
+The most noticeable and publicized consequence of climate change is an increase in temperature; however there are a wide variety of ways that climate change can negatively impact human health.
+The topics most relevant to local health departments in Massachusetts are: heat stress and exacerbations of heat related illness, decreases in indoor and ambient air quality, decrease in water quality and sanitation, harm to agriculture and food systems, increased risk for vector-borne illnesses (Lyme disease, Eastern Equine Encephalitis (EEE), West Nile Virus (WNV), etc.), and increased vulnerability of populations already at risk (the elderly, children, people with disabilities and/or isolated, etc.).

 Why is climate change relevant to local health departments?

-Local health departments are often the first ones asked to address public health concerns locally.
+Local health departments are often the first ones asked to address public health concerns.
 Many of the public health issues thought to be caused and/or exacerbated by climate change will therefore require significant involvement of local health officials.

 What is meant by adaptation as pertaining to climate change?

-In this context, adaptation is best described as the way a municipality adjusts to meet the health needs of the populace as a result of climate change.
+In this context, adaptation is best described as the way a municipality takes action to adjust to meet the health needs of the community as a result of climate change.

-What are some typical examples of adaptation that may be required?
+What are some examples of adaptation that may be required?

 How is the Commonwealth’s readiness and capacity for adaptation being assessed?

 The Massachusetts Department of Public Health (MDPH) worked in partnership with other state agencies under the leadership of the Executive Office of Energy and Environmental Affairs (EOEEA) to develop a comprehensive state-wide climate change adaptation report.
-To view the report please visit the links section.
+Please visit the links section to view the report.
 Building on this work the Bureau of Environmental Health (BEH) surveyed municipalities in Massachusetts.
 The goal of the survey was to assess the awareness, preparedness, and the capacity and resources available for adaptation strategies at the community level.

 Where can I find more information about climate change or climate and health?